jampy/kendo-ui-webpack/README.md

 and classes accessible via `require()` calls.

 Don't bother where to find a specific class.
 Don't list the components you really need in your Gruntfile (or whatever).
-Let webpack do the work for you.
+Let [Webpack](https://webpack.github.io/) do the work for you.

 It will find automagically all dependencies and happily minify your code, resulting in a compact build.

+## Advantages

+- smaller code base, because only really used widgets are included
+- automatic dependency injection - you don't have to manually list the used Kendo files in your build
+- Webpack friendly - only required static assets (images etc.) are included and can be inlined, just the way you want it
+- minify / uglify the way *you* want it

 ## Usage

 You can still use Kendo components either as jQuery plugins or via markdown.